Homemade cannoli are crunchy and flaky with that classic cannoli chocolate chip filling.

 How to Strain Ricotta Cheese

-It's important to strain the ricotta overnight to remove any excess liquid that might be in there.
-If you don't then that liquid will seep out into your cannoli shells and make them soggy.
+It's important to strain the fresh ricotta overnight to remove any excess liquid that might be in there.
+If you don't, then that liquid will seep out into your cannoli shells and make them soggy.

-- Measure out your ricotta cheese and wrap it in a cheesecloth, squeeze tightly.
+- Measure out your ricotta cheese and wrap it in a cheesecloth, squeezing it tightly.

 - Place ricotta into a sieve over a medium bowl (while still wrapped in the cloth).

 - Put a small plate on top of the ricotta and use something heavy to weigh it down.
-This will provide a little pressure overnight to release those juices.
+This will provide a little pressure overnight to drain those juices.

 - Let the ricotta sit like this in the fridge overnight.
-Once you are ready to make the cannoli filling, discard of the excess liquid in the bottom of the bowl and unwrap the ricotta from the cheese cloth.
+Once you are ready to make the cannoli filling, discard the excess liquid in the bottom of the bowl and unwrap the ricotta from the cheesecloth.

 Variations

-This air fryer cannoli recipe uses a classic ricotta cannoli filling with mini chocolate chips, but you can mix this classic recipe up in so many ways.
+This homemade cannoli recipe uses a classic ricotta cannoli filling with mini chocolate chips, but you can mix this classic recipe up for many different flavors.

-Citrus Cannoli - Another classic twist is to add lemon zest and candied orange peel to the cannoli filling instead of chocolate chips.
+Citrus Cannoli - Another classic twist is to add lemon zest or orange zest, and candied orange peel to the cannoli filling instead of chocolate chips.

-Dipped Chocolate - For even more chocolatey goodness, try melting some chocolate and dipping the ends of the cannoli shells in chocolate before filling.
+Dipped Chocolate - For even more chocolatey goodness, try melting some chocolate and dipping the ends of the pastry shells in chocolate before filling.

 Equipment

-Cannoli Tubes - Cannoli tubes or forms are metal molds with a cylindrical shape that are designed for you to wrap your cannoli dough around to produce the correct shape.
-I highly recommend using purpose-made cannoli tubes as they are designed to withstand the frying heat without warping or causing marks at the joining point etc. You can order them online or in many specialty cooking stores.
+- Cannoli Tubes - I recommend using purpose-made metal cannoli forms as they are designed to withstand the frying heat without warping or causing marks at the joining point.
+You can order them online or in many specialty cooking stores.

 Storage